xfslove/alfred-google-translate/README.md

-# Hi, all, due to the busy work, and not much time for maintenance, look forward to someone will continuing to maintain.🙏
+# Hi, all, due to the busy work, and not much time for maintenance, look forward to someone will fork and keep going. 🙏

 # alfred-google-translate
 [![NPM](https://nodei.co/npm/alfred-google-translate.png)](https://nodei.co/npm/alfred-google-translate/)